-Before you begin the best way to become a better wildlife photographer is to research, research, research.
-The more information you know about your subject the better the images you can shoot.
-Find out about their habitat, diet, and behaviour.
-Is the animal dangerous, timid, aggressive, do they live in packs or alone?
-Not only will this ensure you are fully prepared when out in the field, it also means you will become better at anticipating their movements, as well as keeping safe.
+The key to becoming a better wildlife photographer is to first know your subject.
+Learn about their habitat, diet, and behaviour, when they’re on the move etc. Is the animal dangerous, timid, or aggressive, are they found in packs or alone?
+Not only will this ensure you are fully prepared when out in the field, but you also will become better at anticipating their movements, keep safe and, ultimately, take great photographs.

-It’s a good idea to research other wildlife photographers so you can learn from the best.
-Photographers like Mattias Klum, Will Burrard Lucas, Frans Lanting and Amy Gulick to name just a few will fill you with inspiration.
+It’s a good idea to seek out other wildlife photographers to learn from the best.
+Photographers like Mattias Klum, Will Burrard Lucas, Frans Lanting and Amy Gulick, to name just a few, will fill you with inspiration.

-Have a look at the Wildlife Photographer of the Year past and present winners too as there are many inspiring images in there.
-You’ll also find a vast array of articles on wildlife and nature photography in the Wildlife photography section of this website, and if you know what type(s) of animal you want to photograph, then you should be able to find a specific guide to photographing them, whether that’s birds, nocturnal animals, or Rhinos in Africa.
+There are many wonderful images among the Wildlife Photographer of the Year past and present winners, too.
+We have a vast library of articles on wildlife and nature photography in the Wildlife Photography section of this website, and if you know what type(s) of animal you want to photograph, then you should be able to find a specific guide to photographing them: be they birds, nocturnal animals, or Rhinos in Africa.

-If you are new to photography then you may think you need lots of fancy and expensive long lenses to shoot wildlife, however this simply isn’t the case.
+Those new to this may assume that fancy and expensive long lenses are needed to shoot wildlife.
+This really is not the case.
 All you need to get going is a camera and lens.

-We’ve spoken to many wildlife photographers who at the beginning of their career’s simply made do with what they had.
-For example wildlife photographer Sam Hobson made his name using a wide-angle lens (not your typical go to lens for wildlife).
+We’ve spoken to many wildlife photographers who started out with kit they already had.
+For example, Sam Hobson made his name using a wide-angle lens (not your typical go-to lens for wildlife).
 His wide-angle award winning Bristol city fox images are incredible and well worth checking out.

-If you do want to invest in a more traditional long zoom wildlife lens the Sigma 150-600mm f/5-6.3 Contemporary DG OS HSM is a great budget option.
-One of these second hand can be picked up for around $800 / £700.
-There’s also a range of other lenses that are well suited to wildlife use, or for a simpler option, an ultra-zoom camera could be an good option.
+If you do want to invest in a more traditional long-zoom wildlife lens the Sigma 150-600mm f/5-6.3 Contemporary DG OS HSM is a great budget option.
+One of these second-hand can be picked up for around $800 / £600.

-For those with a smaller budget an extender is worth considering.
-This piece of kit fits in between your lens and camera body so make sure you purchase one that is compatible with your camera system, as long as it is compatible with your existing lens.
+For those with a smaller budget, an extender is worth considering.
+This piece of kit fits in between your lens and camera body so make sure you purchase one that is compatible with your camera system, and existing lens.

-An extender’s job is to increase the focal length of your lens.
-For example a 2x extender on a 200mm lens will convert the lens to 400mm.
-A x1.4 extender on a 200mm lens will increase the lens to 280mm.
+An extender’s job is to increase the focal length of a lens.
+For example, a 2x extender on a 200mm lens will convert the lens to 400mm.
+An x1.4 extender on a 200mm lens will increase the lens to 280mm.
 It’s worth noting that the extender will decrease your widest aperture setting.
-For example if your lens can open up to f/2.8 with a x1.4 extender aperture setting will become f/4.
-With a x2 extender you will lose 2 aperture stops so your widest setting will become f/5.6.
+For example, if your lens can open up to f/2.8 with an x1.4 extender aperture setting will become f/4.
+With a x2 extender, you will lose 2 aperture stops so your widest setting will become f/5.6.

 Watch and observe wildlife